fdwr/sdk-api/sdk-api-src/content/appmodel/nf-appmodel-addpackagedependency.md

 ---
 UID: NF:appmodel.AddPackageDependency
-tech.root: appxpkg
 title: AddPackageDependency
-ms.date: 7/12/2021
+description: Resolves a previously defined PackageDependency to a specific package and adds it to the invoking process' package graph.
+After the dependency has been added, other code-loading methods (such as LoadLibrary and CoCreateInstance) can find the binaries in the resolved package. ms.date: 7/12/2021 tech.root: appxpkg
 targetos: Windows
-description: Resolves a previously defined PackageDependency to a specific package and adds it to the invoking process' package graph.
-After the dependency has been added, other code-loading methods (such as LoadLibrary and CoCreateInstance) can find the binaries in the resolved package.
-prerelease: false
 req.assembly:
 req.construct-type: function
 req.ddi-compliance: